James Anderson (cricketer): 2002–03: World Cup, Zimbabwe and South Africa

 The Test series against South Africa dented Anderson's reputation as England's golden boy; in a series England drew 2–2 after coming from behind, Anderson finished the five-match series with 15 wickets at an average of 39.86.
 His best figures of 5/102 came at Trent Bridge in the third Test where he used movement of the seam to claim his second five-wicket haul in his fifth Test.
 Although Anderson was England's lead wicket taker, Graeme Smith – the South African captain – particularly punished Anderson's bowling, taking 157 runs at a strike rate of 90.23 off his bowling in the series and only being dismissed once.
-In August, despite a mixed series against South Africa, Anderson was named Young Cricketer of the Year; he became the first player to be unanimously voted the award.
+In August, despite a mixed series against South Africa, Anderson was named Young Cricketer of the Year; he became the first player to be unanimously voted for the award.
 In September, Anderson was awarded a central contract with the ECB.
 He suffered from a niggling knee injury and fatigue as the season wore on; the knee injury – to a tendon on the outside of his left knee – meant he was rested for the winter tour of Bangladesh.
 After the South Africa series and some good performances by other bowlers during the Bangladesh tour, Anderson admitted that he was no longer an automatic choice for England.

 Anderson has an unusual bowling action.
-At the moment of delivery he has his head down, eyes closed and does not look where he is bowling; he attempted to bowl with his head up but found that he lost pace in doing so, so reverted to his original action.
-In 2003, ex-England pace bowler Bob Willis claimed that Anderson would only be able to play for five years with his action.
+At the moment of delivery, he has his head down, eyes closed, and does not look where he is bowling; he attempted to bowl with his head up but found that he lost pace in doing so, so reverted to his original action.
+In 2003, ex-England pace bowler Bob Willis said Anderson would only be able to play for five years with his action.
 Between 2004 and 2005, the England coaching staff attempted to alter Anderson's bowling action.
-Anderson was selected in the One-Day and Test squads for the winter tour Sri Lanka, but injuries left him able to play in only one of the three Tests on that tour.
-He bowled well below his potential to collect figures of 0–85 in his sole appearance.
+Anderson was selected in the One-Day and Test squads for the winter tour of Sri Lanka, but injuries left him able to play in only one of the three Tests on that tour.
+He was wicketless in his sole appearance, finishing with figures of 0/85.